rticommunity/rticonnextdds-examples/examples/connext_dds/multichannel/java/README.md

    Symbol: "A"
    Price: 104.000000
-changed filter to Symbol MATCH 'AD'
+changed filter to Symbol MATCH 'A,D'

    Symbol: "A"
    Price: 130.000000